 - Official transcripts should be sent electronically to email@example.com

-- A completed application, supporting documents, background check and drug screen, must be received by the Office of Graduate Admission office by October 30, 2018.
+- A completed application and supporting documents must be received by the Office of Graduate Admission by October 31, 2021.
 Applications will be reviewed for interview consideration.

 - Final decisions will be sent by the second week of December 2021.